scriptituk/xfade-easing/README.md

-The **custom expression** variant is convenient but clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg but with restrictions: it doesn’t support CSS easings, certain transitions, or the [reverse](#reversing-xfade-effects) feature.
+The **custom expression** variant is convenient but clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg but with restrictions: it doesn’t support CSS easings, certain transitions, the [reverse](#reversing-xfade-effects) feature or full colour parameters.

 At present extended transitions are limited to ported GLSL transitions but more effects may be added downstream.